woo-j/triton/README.md

 MANUAL_BASIC_TAPE - All of the BASIC program samples from the manual

 TRAIN_TAPE - Train graphics demonstration program

     "Although it is quite easy to use the VDU function within TRITON'S BASIC to produce moving graphics on the display screen you are limited to the speed with which movements can be made.
 This is due to the inefficiency of an interpreter program.
-Much better use of TRITON'S memory mapped VDU can be made with programs written in machine code.
+Much better use of TRITON'S memory mapped VDU can be made with programs written in machine code."

     "This one gives a picture of a simple railway engine followed by a couple of trucks which move across the